mugulmd/Toumou/INSTALL.md

 If you built the example application, you can use it to test your installation: in a terminal, go to your installation directory and run `toumou_example /path/to/image.exr` (replace `/path/to/image.exr` with the actual filepath you want to save the rendered image to).

-> Note: to run the example application you might need to add the path to the OpenEXR, IMath and zlib DLLs in your `PATH` environment variable.
+> Note: to run the example application you might need to add the path to the IMath, OpenEXR and zlib DLLs in your `PATH` environment variable.